stctheproducer/kamba/README.md

   - **Logto**: A complete authentication solution with enterprise-grade security features
   - **GitHub OAuth**: Quick and easy sign-in using your GitHub account

   You can choose either authentication method during the sign-up process.
-Both options provide secure access to all of kamba's features.
+Both options provide secure access to all of Kamba's features.
 - **Storage**: Cloudflare R2
 - **Caching**: SQLite (via `@adonisjs/cache`)
 - **Rate Limiting**: SQLite (via `@adonisjs/limiter`)